 Keep your Head in the Clouds, your Feet on the Ground, and your Heart in your Music

 Tuition is $60 for a 45-minute lesson and $70 for a 60-minute lesson.
-Lessons are to be scheduled at least twice per month, ideally weekly, September-June.
+Tuition is discounted for students committing to the full school year.
+Lessons are best scheduled at least twice per month, ideally weekly.
 Summer lessons may be more sporadic, as summer schedules generally are.
 Most of my upper elementary and middle school students are successful with 45-minute lessons, while my more advanced high school and adult students take 60-minute lessons.
 60-minute lessons are required for students scheduling every other week.
 Younger students may take 30-minute lessons or audition coaching sessions ($50).
-Tuition is discounted for students committing to the full school year.

 Singers are athletes, and in order to fully exercise our singing muscles, daily practice is ideal!
 Since we are not always living in an ideal world, I recommend scheduling 30 minute practice sessions at least 3 times per week.
 Doing your warm-up track daily is encouraged.
 You will also need 45-60 non-singing minutes in the day or two immediately following your lesson to listen to your recording and jot down notes for yourself on what we worked on and what homework you have.
 Vocalizing in the shower works, too!

 If you don’t practice we will basically repeat the same lesson from week to week, which is frustrating for both of us.
 Sing, sing, sing!